inspircd/inspircd/README.md

 ## Supported Platforms

-InspIRCd is supported on on the following platforms:
+InspIRCd is supported on the following platforms:

 - Most recent BSD variants using the Clang or GCC compilers and the GNU toolchains (Make, etc).